rodmhgl/personal_tech_notes/README.md

 ## Personal Tech Notes

 A collection of notes (some AI-generated) of talks I've watched, courses I've taken, labs I've done.
-It's a tech blog without the fancy formatting.
+It's a tech blog without the fancy formatting, organized thoughts, or regard for the reader. :blush:

 ## To-Do Reading List